-Holly Area School District offers the Holly Kids Program with Latch-key for before and after school care to support you and your family.
-If you are unable to pick up your child at the end of the day, please sign up for Latch-key, below are the phone numbers for each elementary.
+Holly Area School District offers Latchkey for before and after school care to support you and your family.
+If you are unable to pick up your child at the end of the day, please sign up for Latchkey by contacting 248-328-3021.

-Holly Elementary- (248)-328-3615 Davisburg Elementary-(248)328-3516 Patterson Elementary-(248)328-3715 Rose Pioneer Elementary-(248)328-3815 Any family whose student is not picked up within 25 minutes of the school day will receive the following procedure.
+Any family whose student is not picked up within 15 minutes of the school day will receive the following procedure.
 Reminder please call the building office or teacher anytime you are running late this will prevent further warning.